carbonblack/cb-yara-connector/README.md

 ## Input your yara rules

 The yara connector monitors the directory `/etc/cb/integrations/cb-yara-connector/yara_rules` for files (`.yar`) each specifying one or more yara rule.
-Your rules need to have `metadata` section with a `score= [1-10]` tag to appropriately score matching binaries.
+Your rules must have `meta` section with a `score = [1-10]` tag to appropriately score matching binaries.
 This directory is configurable in your configuration file.
+C-style comments are supported.

 ###### Sample Yara Rule File
 ```